Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Stroscot aims to be the ultimate programming language, rather than something just alright.
 The goal is to win the `ultimate showdown of ultimate destiny <https://www.youtube.com/watch?v=HDXYfulsRBA>`__ w.r.t. programming languages.
 This has been called "silly" by Dennis Ritchie (author of C) and "the dream of immature programmers" by Bjarne Stroustrup, :cite:`sutterFamilyLanguages2000` but I think it can be made to work.
 The question of which gun is strongest is quite subjective and a matter of debate.
 But the Tsar Bomba is without question the strongest weapon in history.
 In this analogy Stroscot would be an early nuke prototype.

 Stroustrup claims there are "genuine design choices and tradeoffs" to consider, which I agree with to a point.
 Many queries in a compiler are undecidable and the method used to approximate the answer can be refined or optimized.
 There are competing approaches to answering these questions and methods of combining solvers to obtain more precise answers.
 The time/precision tradeoff here is real.
+But these are implementation tradeoffs, and mainly affect the design of the compiler.
+Syntax and features all have global optima.

- A lot of programming features overlap, so I'll pick the best and most expressive version I can find.
-Anything from low-level systems programming to high-level CAS manipulations.
+The main reason is that a lot of programming features overlap.
+By picking the best and most expressive version, there is only one syntax and feature to consider.
+This applies to anything from low-level systems programming to high-level computer algebra system manipulations.
 You may point to INTERCAL's COMEFROM as something best left unimplemented, but it's not hard to implement with continuations and macros.
-The trickier parts are actually at the low level, interfacing memory management and calling conventions, and the value proposition there should be clear.
+The trickier parts are actually at the low level, interfacing memory management and calling conventions, and the value proposition there for a consistent, powerful interace should be clear.

 Many languages suffer from "idea envy", where new ideas in other languages seem better than the old ones implemented in the traditional language.
+For example C++ and Java have added lambdas.
 This is due to a shallow intellectual base.
-No idea is original, and these new ideas are based on old ones.
+No idea is original, and lambdas are quite old.
 With sufficient research these old ideas can be uncovered and incorporated.

 My theory is that, even if Stroscot fails as a language, if I implement complicated but generic algorithms for the compiler then people will refer to Stroscot just for the algorithms.
 I'm not aware of any other programming languages that have tried to do a systematic search through the literature for features; academic languages are narrowly focused and practical languages do not innovate much.